Tobias Delius: Later life and career

 Delius was awarded the 2003 VPRO/Boy Edgar Award.
+In 2023, his duo with Christian Lillinger received the Instant Award in Improvised Music along with Tristan Honsinger.
+In 2025, he was awarded the 2025 Jazzpreis Berlin.

 Playing style

 Grove wrote: "Delius produces a sumptuous timbre reminiscent of Coleman Hawkins and Ben Webster, which he combines with a decidedly modern and slippery harmonic and rhythmic conception.
 He phrases over bar-lines as his harmonic extensions blur the edges of chord changes, and he uses varied dynamics to dramatic effect.
 He is a consistently deft improviser in both traditional and free settings."